ramonauble/db-js/readme.md

 ### sequencer parameters
  the sequencer features 3 sliders to control different aspects of its behavior; they are as follows:
   * **gate** - configures the amount of time that the NOTE ON event is held for each trig - in other words, the amount of time before the release stage is executed. ranges from instantaneous at 0%, to the length of the entire 16th note at 100% (tempo-dependent)
-  * **mix** - controls the probability of the next note being taken from either sequence a (left) or sequence b (right).
+  * **morph** - controls the probability of the next note being taken from either sequence a (left) or sequence b (right).
 0% is full probability to sequence a, 100% is full probability to sequence b.
 50% gives a 50/50 chance that the next note will be taken from either sequence. this allows for continuous, probabilistic morphing between the two note sequences.
   * **length** - sets the maximum length of the trig sequence before repeating. ranges from 1-16 steps, and can be changed while the sequence is playing.